 What’s the difference between lying and gaslighting?

-Say you were running late meeting a friend for coffee.
-To lie you might say: ‘The traffic was bad’ ‘I had to take a phone call’ ‘I couldn’t find a parking space’.
+If Janet was to lie to Jill she might say: ‘The traffic was bad’ ‘I had to take a phone call’ ‘I couldn’t find a parking space’.

-A gaslighter might say: ‘I’m sure you said 2pm and not 1pm’ ‘I think you gave me the wrong time’ ‘Maybe your memory isn’t what it was’ ‘You keep getting things wrong’.
+If Janet was to gaslight Jill she might say: ‘I’m sure you said 2 o’clock and not 1 o’clock’ ‘I think you gave me the wrong time’ ‘Maybe your memory isn’t what it was’ ‘You keep getting things wrong’.

 A wife decides to confront her husband about his debts but he doesn’t want to be confronted or found out.
 He has an angry outburst and storms off, leaving his wife hurt, confused, and distracted with trying to defend herself.